 In the face of extraordinary demand across a range of industries, global supply for certain raw materials and components, including, in particular, semiconductor, integrated circuits and other electronic components used in most of our products, has experienced substantial constraint and disruption in recent periods.
-As a result, we have experienced significant component shortages, extended lead times, increased costs, and unexpected cancellation or delay of previously committed supply of key components.
-These conditions worsened for our business during the second quarter of fiscal 2022, in particular in relation to unexpected cancellation or delay of previously committed supply in two primary areas.
-First, several key optical suppliers were unable to meet their previous supply commitments due to constrained access to semiconductors.
-Second, several integrated circuit providers experienced a lack of supply for certain lower value, commodity parts, which we believe was exacerbated by government-mandated lockdowns in several cities in China in response to COVID-19.
+As a result, we have experienced significant component shortages, extended lead times, increased costs, and unexpected cancellation or delay of previously committed supply of key components across our supplier base.
+Beginning in the second half of fiscal 2021, we started placing significant, advanced orders for supply of certain long lead time components to address our expected customer demand for fiscal 2022 and the then emerging supply chain challenges.
+Since that time, we have continued to extend the duration of our purchase commitments, or placed non-cancellable, advanced orders with or through suppliers, particularly for long lead time components.
+As of July 30, 2022 we had \$2.1 billion in outstanding purchase order commitments to our contract manufacturers and component suppliers for inventory.

-These supply constraints are impacting our ability to meet customer demand and our anticipated level of revenue and growth in fiscal 2022.
-At the same time, increased costs associated with procuring and transporting our equipment, including supply premiums, expediting fees and freight and logistics have impacted our gross margin and profitability.
+During the third quarter of fiscal 2022, reliability of supply improved and the majority of our suppliers were able to deliver components by their promised, though in many cases, extended, lead times.
+However, we continued to experience substantial delays and lower-than-expected component deliveries from a small group of our suppliers of integrated circuit components that represent a small fraction of our overall materials but are essential for delivering finished products.
+Ongoing supply constraints and the unpredictable performance of our supply chain are impacting our ability to meet customer demand and our level of revenue and growth in fiscal 2022, in particular for our Converged Packet Optical products.
+At the same time, increased supply chain costs, including purchase price increases, supply premiums, expediting fees and freight and logistics, have impacted our gross margin and profitability in fiscal 2022.
 We expect these constrained supply conditions to increase our costs of goods sold in the near term and to adversely impact our ability to continue to reduce the cost to produce our products in a manner consistent with prior periods.
-We believe these supply chain challenges and their adverse impact on our business and financial results will persist for the foreseeable future, and specifically, we expect these conditions to adversely impact both our revenue and our profitability during the remainder of fiscal 2022.
+We believe these supply chain challenges and their adverse impact on our business, our revenue and our profitability will persist at least through the remainder of fiscal 2022.